kaizen-ai/kaizenflow/defi/tutorial_brownie/tutorial_brownie.md

 - `Brownie` allows to:
   - deploy contracts
   - interact with contracts on mainnet or local testnet
-  - debugging
+  - debug contracts
-  - unit testing
+  - unit test contracts

 # Brownie tutorials